yookclub/yook-selfbot/README.md

 Setting the bot up.
 STEP 1: copy the directory yook.club selfbot was downloaded and extracted into, open cmd and type "cd " then paste.
 STEP 2: python install -r requirements.txt
-STEP 3: open config.json with a text editor and add your token and/or password (optional).
+STEP 3: open config.json with a text editor and add your token and/or password (password is optional).
 STEP 4: py bot.py
 STEP 5: profit.